Enterprise Elementary School District

 Enterprise Elementary School District is an elementary school district in Redding, California, United States.
 It covers a large portion of Redding's east side.
 The school district has eight elementary schools and one junior high school.
-Brian Winstead is the current superintendent.
+Heather Armelino is the current superintendent.

 History

 Enterprise Elementary School District participated in a statewide California school strike against COLA (Cost of Living Adjustments) in 2006.